-Cancer Treatment Centers of America (CTCA®) in Tulsa is proud to offer a two-year American Osteopathic Association (AOA) accredited Medical Oncology Fellowship to train the next generation of medical oncologists.
+Cancer Treatment Centers of America® (CTCA), Tulsa is proud to offer a two-year Accreditation Council for Graduate Medical Education (ACGME) accredited Medical Oncology Fellowship to train the next generation of medical oncologists.
 Beginning in July of each year, this program prepares fellows to successfully manage solid tumors and malignant hematology in a clinical setting.
 Fellows accepted into the program are placed full-time at CTCA in Tulsa and will be exposed to the following learning objectives over the course of the two-year training.

 - Management of complex malignancies and multiple malignancies occurring in patients